LuckyTurtleDev/mstickereditor/README.md

 transparent_color = { r = 0, g = 0, b = 0, alpha = true }
 ```
 The `[sticker]` section ist optional and can be left out.

+`transparent_color` is used as color for semitransparent pixel in `gif`s.
+The field has no effect, if the sticker is not animated or will be converted to `webp` (default).
+`r`,`g`,`b` are 8-bit unsigned integer and must been between 0 and 255 inclusive.

 ## Installation:
 Current are no prebuild binaries available.
 You must build mstickereditor by yourself.
 See below.